You Don't Have a Resume Problem. You Have a Direction Problem.

 How You Actually Solve This

 Once you've mapped this, your resume stops being generic.
 It becomes conditional.
-Your headline shifts.
+Your headline shifts depending on which territory you're targeting.
 Your accomplishments are reframed.
-The same background now tells four different true stories, each one aligned to a different cluster where you're actually strong.
+The same background now tells different true stories, each one aligned to a territory where you're genuinely distinctive.

-And here's the payoff: you stop applying to 10+ roles a week.
-You're applying to 2-3 roles that are actually right.
+And here's the payoff: you stop treating the search as a numbers game.
+Instead of spraying resumes everywhere and hoping something sticks, you're laser-focused on 2-3 territories where you have a real shot.
 Your interview rate goes up.
 Your interviewer understands immediately why you're there.
 The conversation becomes strategic instead of defensive.

 You're no longer trying to convince them you're a fit.
 You're walking them through why you're the fit.